Installation Guide Overview

 The bottom line when covering rails is to eliminate all wrinkles where the cloth will be showing.
 It doesn't matter underneath the rail, wrinkle as much as you like, but on top it should be smooth and tight (no wrinkles when you run a finger over it).
 If you make a mistake or the cloth isn't going on right, un-staple and re-work the rail.
 Even professionals sometimes find themselves removing some staples in order to get it right.
 If there is any one area where you should take your time, it is on the rails.
 Getting these right will make your table look good and play the way it should.

 A few things to consider before applying the bed cloth.
 First, make sure your table is level.
 Make minor adjustments as necessary using wood shims or playing cards.
 Check the seams in your slate.
 Whether you use joint compound, beeswax, bondo, etc. the seams should feel smooth when running a hand across the seams.
 You may have to rework the filler to get this right.
 Work quickly and remove any excess filler so that sanding is not necessary.
 A putty or razor works well for this.

 If there are any slate screw holes in the middle of the table make sure they are filled and smooth.
 The slate screw holes around the perimeter of the slate do not need to be filled as long as the holes are "completely under the rails".
 Tip: minor slate-leveling adjustments can be made by adjusting the tightness or looseness of the slate screws.
 Be very careful when working with slate screws as they tend to strip the heads rather easily and will be extremely difficult to remove if stripped.

-1. Stretching cloth - worsted fabrics such as Simonis, Tour Edition, Proform and Velocity Pro do not stretch as much as a woolen napped fabric.
+Note: Stretching cloth - worsted fabrics such as Simonis and Proform do not stretch as much as a woolen napped fabric.
 The idea is to get whatever cloth you are using tight enough so if you run your hand across it there is no rippling, wrinkling or feeling of looseness.